Tag Archives: elderly

 Less than a week later, their precious mother passed away …

-Many times, situations seem so out of control, and we are left feeling helpless.
-Even if one clings to their faith in God, and tries to prepare for the inevitable regarding elderly parents, the heartache and sadness of that loss loved one still crushes you and leaves a hole in your heart.
+Many times, situations seem so out of control, and we feel helpless.
+Even if one clings to their faith in God and tries to prepare for the inevitable regarding elderly parents, the heartache and sadness of that lost loved one still crushes you and leaves a hole in your heart.
 But don’t despair!
 We are reminded in Psalms 34:18: “The LORD is near to the brokenhearted, and saves the crushed in spirit.”

 And wouldn’t you know the very day our friend’s mother passed, we celebrated my own mama’s 85th birthday!